 Step# 3.
 Connect As Many Services With The WordPress Service

 You’ll notice there are many applets already created by other users.
 Select and connect these applets that connect WordPress service with other services.
 You may need to sign-up for a new account here.

 Select the applets wisely.
 Be cautious that you don’t create a loop.
 For instance, you have connected an applet that shares your wordpress.com blog content on Tumbler.
 And you joined another applet that connects your Tumbler blog with your wordpress.com blog.
 What will happen?

-Whenever you make a blog post to your wordpress.com blog, it will be on Tumbler automatically, and from Tumblr, the content will be shared back to your wordpress.com blog.
-The loop will go on posting 100s of the same content in both the place unless you stop it manually.
+Whenever you make a blog post to your wordpress.com blog, it will be on Tumbler automatically, and from Tumblr, and Tumblr will share back to your wordpress.com blog.
+The loop will post 100s of the same content in both places unless you stop it manually.
 So, be careful on this issue.

 Step# 4.
 Share One Content Multiple Times

 Break down each of your main blog posts into many pieces, and post the parts separately to your wordpress.com blog.
 Include catchy headlines & images.
 And never forget to add a “read more” link back to your main content.

 Do not post all the pieces of one content on the same day.
 Visitors from Facebook or Twitter, and other sites may get bored, ending up to the same post multiple times.

 You also can repost one piece of your content multiple times.
 But give a substantial time gap between the repeated posts.
 And always replace the headlines and the anchor text with new headlines and new anchor texts.